superfly/docs/flyctl/cmd/flyctl_postgres_create.md

-      --image-ref string           Specify a non-default base image for the Postgres app --initial-cluster-size int   Initial cluster size -n, --name string                The name of your Postgres app -o, --org string                 The target Fly organization -p, --password string            The superuser password.
+      --image-ref string           Specify a non-default base image for the Postgres app --initial-cluster-size int   Initial cluster size -n, --name string                The name of your Postgres app -o, --org string                 The target Fly.io organization -p, --password string            The superuser password.
 The password will be generated for you if you leave this blank -r, --region string              The target region (see 'flyctl platform regions') --snapshot-id string         Creates the volume with the contents of the snapshot